colens-dev/macos-gitlab/README.md

 - List all MRs on which you are assigned as a reviewer and enable navigation
 - Enable setup of GitLab username and token for API access

-TODO:
+## TODO
-- Add app on startup, Setup token ...
+- Update README with all details (Add app on startup, Setup token ...) and make it nicer
+- Add tests, lints, CI
+- Publish to brew or somewhere else
+- ...